WinterLab: Developing a low-cost, portable experiment platform to encourage engagement in the electronics lab: Motivation

-\ed{Providing a low-cost, portable experiment platform that each student can \revMD{own} and continue to use \revMD{after the course has ended} supports an engaging and fun learning environment, fostering enthusiasm and self-motivated skill-building in electronics.}
+Drawing on inspiration from the above and other examples, it was our aim to develop and provide a low-cost, portable, integrated experiment platform that students could own and continue to use after the end of the course.
+We hoped – and sought to evaluate whether – this would support a fun, engaging learning environment and foster enthusiasm and self-motivated skill-building in electronics, abilities which may be carried over into the sciences at large.